 Past graduates have moved comfortably into jobs in personnel research departments of industrial and governmental organizations, psychology departments and business schools in universities, consulting firms, and research institutes.

 The CSU Department of Psychology offers training in Occupational Health Psychology (OHP).
 OHP is the application of psychological theories and research methods to protect and promote worker safety, health and well-being.
 OHP trainees are required to complete additional coursework in occupational health (Occupational Health Psychology, Principles of Ergonomics, and Prevention of Occupational Illnesses and Injuries) beyond the I/O psychology doctoral degree requirements.
 In addition to their coursework, OHP trainees conduct research in occupational health psychology, participate in multidisciplinary applied occupational health projects, and coordinate, deliver, and attend workshops and colloquia.
 Each student's OHP program of study is discussed with and agreed upon by the student's doctoral committee.
+Please go here to see our OHP Lab website.

 The OHP program is funded by the Mountain & Plains Education and Research Center (ERC), one of only two NIOSH ERCs to support a graduate training program in Occupational Health Psychology (OHP).